Starcounter/Docs/guides/typed-json/typed-json-internals/README.md

 The following delegates exists on each template.
 They are not always instantiated though, for example if databinding is not used the delegate for bound value will be null.

 **Unbound value (UnboundGetter, UnboundSetter)**
 Used internally.
 Gets and sets values stored on JSON.
-For basic jsonobjects the values will be stored in a .Net list directly on the instance.
+For basic JSON objects the values will be stored in a .Net list directly on the instance.

 **Bound value (BoundGetter, BoundSetter)**
 Used internally.
 Gets and sets values directly on the dataobject when databinding is used (databinding will be covered later)